High School Development

 -

-For students considering potential careers for the first time, our coaches will keep conversations exploratory, focused on considering a student’s academic preferences, personal interests, and values.
-From there, they will discuss possible college majors in areas of interest.
+Coaches keep conversations exploratory, focused on the student’s academic strengths, personal interests, and values.
+From there, they discuss possible college majors.

 For students with a specific career in mind — business, medicine, education for example — our coaches will get more granular, introducing possible avenues, talking about various specializations, and even connecting students with people in the industry.